 The Company is sufficiently large and diversified, with a balanced portfolio, that seasonal factors within various parts of its operations tend to offset each other; therefore, in isolation, they do not have a material impact on the Company's consolidated earnings.
 For example, in general, margins on fresh pork products tend to be higher in the last half of the year when hog prices historically decline which in turn depresses earnings from raising hogs, maintaining balance within the Company's pork complex.
 Strong demand for grilled meat products positively affects categories such as wieners and fresh sausages in the summer, while back-to-school promotions support increased sales of sliced meats and lunch items in the fall.
 Higher demand for turkey and ham products occurs in the spring and fourth quarter holiday seasons.
-Seasonality has been impacted by COVID-19 as demand shifted from foodservice to retail and normal consumption patterns were disrupted by lockdowns.

-26. ENVIRONMENT
+28. ENVIRONMENT

 Maple Leaf Foods is committed to maintaining high standards of environmental responsibility and positive relationships in the communities where it operates.
-It operates within the framework of an environmental policy entitled "Our Environmental Sustainability Commitment" that is approved by the Board of Directors' Safety and Sustainability Committee (the "Committee").
-The Environmental Sustainability Commitment can be found at www.mapleleaffoods.com/sustainability.
+It operates within the framework of a policy entitled "Our Environmental Sustainability Commitment" that is approved by the Board of Directors' Safety and Sustainability Committee (the "Committee").
+The Environmental Sustainability Commitment can be found on the Company's website.